VIIIbyuL/506-final-project/README.md

    - confidence percentages
    - day of the wekk
    - month
-6. added market context features:
+6. added market context features for the final version after testing:
    - prev_day_change: Stock price change for the article’s company on the day before publication.
    - sp500_change: S&P 500 index change over the article date and the next day.
    - nasdaq_change: NASDAQ index change over the same period.